Emredost/currentAI/README.md

 - `docs/app_usage_guide.md`: Guide for using the web application
 - `docs/developer_guide.md`: Guide for developers contributing to the project
 - `docs/api_reference.md`: API reference for key modules and classes
+- `docs/bill_processor.md`: Guide for using the bill upload and processing functionality

 ## Contributing